 The logistics and port industries across Asia have been expanding rapidly to meet the rising demand for shipping services.
 Continuous investment in these sectors is needed to accommodate the countries’ industrial growth, and facilitate their economic expansion.
 From ship-to-shore cranes to cargo container investments, institutional and private investors are investing in world trade and supporting booming economies.

-Do not be discouraged if your opportunities for investing in your country are limited.
+Do not be discouraged if your opportunities for investments in your country are limited.
 Seek out international investments in core industries that diversify your portfolio holdings and compliment your existing investments.
 Using this approach will expand your options, and in some instances reduce exposure to risk and increase profitability.